Copyright Law and Recipes: The Basics

 Recipes as Creative Works

 Cooking is a skill and an art, which, practiced well, makes life more enjoyable.
-Although technique is important with some dishes, in many cases a recipe alone is sufficient to allow a skilled cook to prepare almost any dish.
-Because delicious foods are in demand, persons with good recipes may well consider publishing these in hopes of profiting from their talents.
-But cooks with a knack to take up pen or keyboard must beware.
+Persons with good recipes may well consider publishing these in hopes of profiting from their talents.
+But cooks who want to publish their recipes must beware.
 The protections available to recipes under copyright law are limited at best.

 Copyright law protects original, creative expressions fixed in a tangible medium.
 These standards are not especially high.
 A run-of-the-mill story with stereotypical characters and a predictable ending will probably be creative and original enough, as long as it isn't copied or derived from an existing work.
-And the requirement that the expression be fixed in a tangible medium applies to electronic copies and even data stored in computer random access memory (RAM), which disappears once the computer is switched off.
 Courts are inclined to hold, however, that an individual recipe lacks sufficient creativity to qualify for copyright.
 Under this view, a recipe is really a process for creating some edible product, and not a creative expression of the sort copyright law is designed to protect.

 Another older case, from 1924, upheld the copyright protection of a manufacturer's product labels, which included recipes involving the manufacturer's "fruit nectars."
 The manufacturer had applied for patent protection for the labels, and they included a copyright notice.
 While part of the purpose of the labels was for advertising, the court also found expression protected by copyright.
 It called the recipes "original compositions" that served "to advance the culinary art."
 Although this case seems to support copyright protection for recipes, later courts have read it to apply to collections of recipes, rather than to each recipe within the collection.